Mastering Rust’s Result Enum for Error Handling

 Features and Advantages of Result

-type has the following features and advantages:
+The Result type has the following features and advantages:

 - Explicit error handling: The

-type forces programmers to explicitly handle errors, preventing them from being ignored or overlooked. - Type safety: The
+Resulttype forces programmers to explicitly handle errors, preventing them from being ignored or overlooked. - Type safety: The

-type is a generic type that can hold any type of success or error value, ensuring type safety and preventing type conversion errors. - Convenient error propagation: Rust provides the
+Resulttype is a generic type that can hold any type of success or error value, ensuring type safety and preventing type conversion errors. - Convenient error propagation: Rust provides the

-operator to easily propagate errors from a function. - Easy composition: The
+?operator to easily propagate errors from a function. - Easy composition: The

-in Real-World Code
+Using Result in Real-World Code

-In real-world code, we often define a custom error type and use the Result
+In real-world code, we often define a custom error type and use the Result type to return error information.

 Here’s a simple example: